aiondemand/aiod-enhanced-interaction/README.md

 In this section, we describe the necessary steps to take to set up this repository for either development or deployment purposes.

 ## Environment variables and configs
+*When specifying a path to a file or a directory, either specify the fullpath or prepend the relative path with `./` so that it is clear it's an actual path and it will be resolved as such.*

 Regardless whether you want to further develop this codespace or deploy the service, you need to create `.env.app` file that can be created from the `.env.app.sample` template.
 In this file you find the following ENV variables:
 - `USE_GPU`: Boolean value that denotes whether you wish to use a GPU for the initial population of Milvus database or not. *(Is overwritten in docker-compose.yml)*